braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 #### Delegating your custom domain

-When you delegate your domain to Braze, we automatically handle the certificate renewal in order to prevent a lapse in service.
+When you delegate your domain to Braze, we automatically handle the certificate renewal to prevent a lapse in service.

 To delegate your domain to Braze, do the following: